Funded by

 • Share documents of relevance for cohorts and with a view to greater harmonization (DPMs, Data Sharing Agreements, Material Sharing Agreements, Informed Consent);

-The CCB includes, other than European Commission representatives, all the EU-funded projects conducting COVID-19 cohort-based research and other relevant initiatives such as the European COVID-19 Data Platform, partners from industry and other stakeholders (e.g. EMA and ECDC).
+The CCB includes, other than European Commission representatives, all the EU-funded projects conducting COVID-19 cohort-based research and other relevant initiatives such as the European COVID-19 Data Platform, partners from industry and other stakeholders (e.g. EMA, ECDC, HaDEA).
 The board is organized in two levels, namely with a core group and extended group who is invited to participate as the need arises and according to the topic of discussion.

-Up to now, all funded projects have been presented in their main objectives and activities and regular updates are provided by each one about the interim progress, cohorts and publications.
-Studies Protocols and study proposals have been discussed; possible clustering activities have been identified for relevant local or international events.
+Since its foundation, the CCB has increased its areas of intervention.
+All funded projects are progressively included and presented in their main objectives and activities.
+Regular updates are provided by each one about the interim progress, cohorts and publications.
+Studies Protocols and study proposals are been discussed; possible clustering activities are identified for relevant local or international events.

 EuCARE participates in all the activities of the CCB.
-In particular, it actively contributes to the two CCB working groups: Epidemiological analyses/methodology and Definition of Long COVID
+In particular, it actively contributes to the CCB working groups:

 Projects involved in the Cohort Coordination Board